Career management: Approach

 Career strategy pertains to the individual's general approach to the realization of career goals, and to the specificity of the goals themselves, and generally they can either be adaptive or planned.
 Career tactics are actions to maintain oneself in a satisfactory employment situation.
 Tactics may be more or less assertive, with assertiveness in the work situation referring to actions taken to advance one's career interests or to achieve one's internal needs while maintaining respect for others and adhering to organizational objectives.

 Career success is defined as the effective management of one's career, demonstrated by achieving desired positions and attaining associated rewards (Valentich & Gripton 1978).
-The outcome of successful career management should include personal fulfillment, work–life balance, goal achievement, and financial security.
+The outcome of successful career management should include personal fulfillment, work–life balance, goal achievement, discipline, consistency, commitment, focus and financial security.

 A career includes all types of employment ranging from semi-skilled through to skilled, and semi-professional to professional.
 Careers have often been restricted to an employment commitment to a single trade skill, profession or business firm for the entire working life of a person.
 In recent years, however, a career now includes changes or modifications in employment during the foreseeable future.

 The following classification system with minor variations is widely used: